Staars/Staars.github.io/docs/Bluetooth_MI32.md

 ### Berry examples

-Here is an implementaion of the old MI32 commands:
+Here is an implementaion of the "old" MI32 commands:
 !!! example "removed MI32 commands in Berry"

     ```python